cyrildewit/eloquent-viewable/README.md

 $article->addVisit()

 // Store a new visit into the database with expiry date.
-// When storing it, it will it's not already viewed by the current user.
+// When storing it, it will first checks if it's not already have been viewed by the current user.
-// The visits will be stored into the session
 $article->addVisitThatExpiresAt(Carbon::now()->addHours(2))
 ```